Citegraph/citegraph/README.md

 java -jar app-0.0.1-SNAPSHOT.jar
 ```

-Now the web backend application runs on port 8443.
-In production, you may
+Now the web backend application runs on port 8080.

+### Start Web Server

-want to set up a reverse proxy like nginx server to forward traffic from
+In production, you may want to set up a reverse proxy like Nginx to
-port 80 (http) and 443 (https) to your server port.
-A config example that
+help you serve the static files, handle SSL and 301 redirect.
+A complete
-enables 301 redirect from non-www to www version, and http to https version,
+example that enables 301 redirect from non-www to www version, and http to https version,
 looks like this (put it under `/etc/nginx/conf.d`):

 ```nginx